WSU-kduncan/cicd-3120-bobobo77/README.md

 After creating the container, I used the Docker desktop application to immediately go to the site via the first button on the left that says "open in browser"

+#### Making a public repository
+This was pretty easy after logging into Dockerhub.
+I just clicked on Repositories and "New repository".
+I then proceeded to give it a name and I now had an empty container to fill.

+#### Dockerhub authentication
+To authenticate Dockerhub, I set up a github secret with a unique key and the username so the 2 are sort of linked.
+I found making Github secrets not too hard to do, overall.
+I clicked on Settings, then on secrets on the drop-down menu.
+After that, each secret needed a name and the values put in.

+#### Github actions
+I think I need more practice with this portion of the project, as using the template doesn't feel intuitive, and every resource formats it slightly differently.